 After it disrupted Blockbuster, the market leader, it disrupted itself.

-By offering a more accessible and affordable alternative to movie theaters and video rental stores, Netflix not only displaced the market leader but showed how underdogs could win.
+By offering a more accessible and affordable alternative to movie theaters and video rental stores, Netflix displaced the market leader and showed how underdogs could win.

 Apple had a very humble beginning.
-The company started from Steve Jobs’ garage and has become the world’s most valuable company.
+The company started from Steve Jobs’ garage and became the world’s most valuable.

 When the company started, it tried competing with many computer companies.
 But its products were rarely differentiated before 2001.

 Apple released the iPod in 2001 and changed the way we listen to music.
 Since then, Apple has created new markets with smartphones, smartwatches, tablets, and other products.